ssp35/nyccondoms.github.io/project-proposal.md

 ### Motivation

-The motivation for this project is to explore the distribution of free condoms across on different areas in NYC.
+The motivation for this project is to explore the distribution of free condoms across different areas in NYC.
 We want to determine areas of the city where more free condoms can be distributed, and ensure that equal amounts are being distributed for both females and males.
 We also would like to explore whether certain organizations have made more of an effort to distribute free condoms than others.

 ### Intended final products